 In your content strategy tool, you might notice that you have some blog posts classified as low word count posts.
 This label isn't pertaining to the actual count of words but instead to the quality of your subject matter and the appropriate use of your keywords.

-You can find your low word count blog posts by clicking the Optimizations button in the upper right corner of your topic cluster in your content strategy tool.
+You can find your low word count blog posts by clicking the Optimizations dropdown menu in the upper right-hand corner of your topic cluster in your content strategy tool.

 Low word count is based on Google's thin content.
 In order to improve your site's ranking with Google, your content must contain keywords and original content.
 If you instead use low-quality content filled with a large number of words in an attempt to improve your SEO, then your content will be labeled as low word count.
 Examples of low-quality content according to Google are as follows: